sparkalow/craft-activecampaign-forms/README.md

 # ActiveCampaign Forms

 A new field type to easily add [ActiveCampaign](https://www.activecampaign.com/) forms to Craft CMS entries.
-Then render the form in your templates with a simple twig method.
+Render the form in your templates with a simple twig method.
 Simplify managing embed snippets for content authors.